ohirose/bcpd/README.md

 point drift (CPD) [Myronenko and Song, 2010], and the main difference between them lies in their formulations.
 The BCPD unifies non-rigid and similarity transformations, and thereby, the BCPD is often robust against the rotation of target shape.
-The details of the algorithm are available at XXX.
+The details of the algorithm are available in a paper titled "A Bayesian formulation of the coherent point drift" (under review).
 Currently, we distribute the windows version only.

 ## Demo

+Demo movies are available [here](https://youtu.be/3sDNes4n_RY).
 If you are a MATLAB user, demo codes can be executed in the command window of MATLAB.

 - Start MATLAB.